-- Levels of domestic abuse recorded by the police in Scotland have remained relatively stable since 2011-12, with around 58,000 to 61,000 incidents a year.
-The police recorded 60,641 incidents of domestic abuse in 2018-19, however, there was a 4% increase in 2019-20 to 62,907.2 - Where gender information was recorded, in 2019-20 around four out of every five incidents of domestic abuse had a female victim and a male accused.
-This proportion has remained very stable since 2011-12.3 - One in five children in the UK will have experienced domestic abuse by the time they reach 18.4 - According to the Scottish Crime and Justice Survey, women are almost twice as likely as men to have experienced partner abuse and young women (aged 16-24) more likely that any other age group of women to have experienced partner abuse.5 - At least 40% of the sexual crimes recorded in Scotland in 2019-20 by the police related to a victim under the age of 18.
-This proportion is similar to the previous year.6 - In a study published by the NSPCC, girls experienced more frequent and more severe emotional, physical and sexual violence than boys - one in three 13-17 year old girls reported some form of sexual partner violence.
-Girls reported high levels of coercive control including surveillance through the use of online technologies.7 - On forced marriage, the most recent Scottish Government statistics found that 91% involved female victims.8 - Research carried out by NUS Women's Campaign in 2019 found that unwanted sexual experiences were commonplace in further education and experiences of sexual violence and sexual harassment were heavily gendered with women significantly more likely to experience these than men.9
+- The police recorded 61,934 incidents of domestic abuse in 2022-23, showing a 4% decrease compared to the previous year. - Where gender information was recorded, in 2022-23 approximately four out of every five incidents of domestic abuse had a female victim and a male accused.
+This proportion has remained stable from 2021-22. - An estimated 800,000 children are affected by domestic abuse within the UK. - According to the Scottish Crime and Justice Survey, women are almost twice as likely as men to have experienced partner abuse and young women (aged 16-24) more likely that any other age group of women to have experienced partner abuse. - On forced marriage, the most recent Scottish Government statistics found that 91% involved female victims.